PriyankaChikkannaRamMurthy/Totally-Ordered-Multicasting-using-Lamport-s-Algorithm/README.md

 3. Simple integer clock cannot order both events within a process and events in different processes.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

+Importing project into workspace:

+	Open Eclipse IDE

+	Right click on "Package Explorer".

+	Select "Import..."

+	Click on "General" and then "Existing Projects into Workspace"

+	Enter the location of the project into root directory.

+	Check "Copy contents into workspace".

+	Click "Finish" to complete the process.

 * Open the projects in the eclipse IDE.
 *	Run each of the Java files one after the other.
 *	After all three are running, press enter in each of the three consoles to start the multicasting.